 Collaborating for greater value

-The world of precision health is ever-changing, with more genetic products available each day.
-By developing strong partnerships with genetics experts, payors can more effectively harness the promise of precision health.
+The world of precision healthcare provider is ever-changing, with more genetic products available each day.
+By developing strong partnerships with genetics experts, payors can more effectively harness the promise of precision health by healthcare providers.
 Ensuring that clinical evidence guides the use of genetic tests and therapies can significantly improve both the patient and provider experience.